slycedzn/Nebula/README.md

 # Known Bugs

 - **The floating bars will go back up, then down to its modified position when leaving the settings tab.**

+- **Some Linux users will see elements in the wrong position or may look very morphed**

 **If you find any bugs or elements with uncolored parts, please notify me.**